w3c/wcag-act-rules/content/rules/5c01ea/proposed.md

 No test target is [prohibited][] on the [semantic role][] of the element on which it is specified.

-## Assumptions

-There are no assumptions.

-## Accessibility Support

-Implementation of [Presentational Roles Conflict Resolution][] varies from one browser or assistive technology to another.
-Depending on this, some elements can have a [semantic role][] of `none` and their attributes fail this rule with some technologies but users of other technology would not experience any accessibility issue.

 ## Background

 The presence of prohibited ARIA attributes is often the result of a developer using an incorrect role, or a misunderstanding of the attribute.
 These attributes are ignored by browsers and other assistive technologies.
 This often means that a state or property which should exist is missing.